 - Submit college transcripts (if attended dual enrollment classes at another institution).

-- Monitor Check Admissions Status for outstanding requirements, holds, and current admissions status.
+- Monitor your Check Admissions Status page for outstanding requirements, holds, and current admissions status.

-- Note: The Joint Enrollment hold will always be on your account while in the program - there is nothing you need to do for that hold.
+- Note: The Joint Enrollment hold will always be on your account while in the program - there is nothing you need to do for it.

-- 10 grade students must meet Georgia Student Finance Commission requirements to be eligible for funding (ACT Composite of 26, SAT Total of 1200).
+- 10th grade students must meet GSFC requirements to be eligible for funding (ACT Composite of 26, SAT Total of 1200).